cwsaylor/rails-quickstart/README.md

     heroku addons:open sendgrid
     heroku addons:open newrelic

+If you setup delayed job, you'll want to add some workers

+    heroku ps:scale worker=1

   Run `guard` to watch for changes to specs
-  Run `foreman` to start your server
+  Run `foreman` to start your server and workers

 ## Thanks